wallace-js/wallace/README.md

   </div>
 );

-mount('main', TaskList, [
+const tasks = [
   { text: 'Learn Wallace', done: true },
-  { text: 'Star on github', done: false },
+  { text: 'Star on github', done: false }
-]);
+];

+mount('main', TaskList, tasks);
 ```

-Things like `<Task.repeat />` help keep your JSX uncluttered and compact, with components typically needing ~40% fewer lines of JSX than React.
+This syntax helps keep your JSX uncluttered and compact, leaving your code base with ~40% fewer lines of JSX than React.

 You don't even need to remember the syntax rules or what's available as there are tool tips everywhere, including the full cheat sheet on the module import: